0071346627/gKDNEArYTs/README.md

   As a user
   When I select a location
   I want to see the current weather
-  So that I know what the weather is for the selected location
+  So that I know what the weather is for the location I selected

 What you need to build